 - The active phase.

-The first stage of labour is divided into the latent phase and the active phase.
+The first stage of labour is divided into two phases: the latent phase and the active phase.

 3-2 What do you understand by the latent phase of the first stage of labour?

 - The latent phase starts with the onset of labour and ends when the patient’s cervix is 3 cm dilated.
 With primigravidas the cervix should also be fully effaced to indicate that the latent phase has ended.
 However, in a multigravida the cervix need not be fully effaced.